The 2018 AAN Awards contest is now accepting entries. The deadline to submit entries is

 Each entry must consist of a single news story or a series by the same author or writing team that displays evidence of extensive research and investigation to cover an issue vital to its community.
 This category allows work that was published outside of the Jan.
 1, 2017 through Dec.
 31, 2017 contest period, but the bulk of the reporting must have been published in 2017.
 Each entry must also include a letter from the member paper explaining what reporting techniques were required, what obstacles were overcome and what impact, if any, the story had on the community.

-One $500 prize will be awarded, funded by New Times co-founder Michael Lacey.
+One $500 prize will be awarded funded by Boulder Weekly editor Joel Dyer.

 Each entry must consist of a single story or series focusing on LGBT issues.